morrislaptop/heroku-customer-composer-lock/README.md

 Useful for installing additional dependencies per environment.

-If using a monorepo, be sure to use the full file path and include after any buildpacks like https://github.com/jan-tee/heroku-buildpack-monorepo and before heroku/php.
+If using a monorepo, include after any buildpacks like https://github.com/jan-tee/heroku-buildpack-monorepo and before heroku/php.